dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

 }
 ````

+#### code-in-partial-class

-The template `code-in-partial-class` indicates that the example is part of a multifile application.
+This template indicates that the example is part of a multifile application.
 For example:

 ````
 > <!-- Example: {template:"code-in-partial-class", name:"...", additionalFiles:["Caller.cs"], ...} -->